 Primary Contact: The social chair is the primary contact with Mount Holyoke College's Catering Services.
 This position is critical.
-If a class decides to split the work and assign different classmates to organize the Friday and Saturday social hours and/or dinners, these classmates are to coordinate their orders with the social chair, who in turn places one order directly with Catering Services.
-This arrangement avoids duplication in orders.
+If a class decides to split the work and assign different classmates to organize the Friday and Saturday social hours, these classmates are to coordinate their orders with the social chair, who in turn places one order directly with Catering Services.
+This arrangement avoids duplication of orders.